skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Battle: Bandersnatch (2 AP)

-* If you make it past this battle having use only 1 (or even none!)
+* If you make it past this battle having used only 1 (or even none!)
 Elixir on Vivi up to this point then you've had a very good run!
 * Below is a summary of relevant AP gains for this series of battles:

 | Character | Ability | AP points |